ianrenton/ianrenton.com/blog/_posts/2025-03-29-pota-activation-report-st-catherines-hill.md

 It was two parks instead of one, and not the park I dreamt about being added, but still.
 A freaky coincidence.
 And therefore also a second scheduled POTA activation on the radar for this weekend.

 [GB-4630 St Catherine's Hill](https://pota.app/#/park/GB-4630) is part of the other newly-added reference, [GB-4631 Town Common SSSI](https://pota.app/#/park/GB-4631), so an automatic two-fer.
-The exact highest spot is almost impossible to find in the woods and the heath, but I found it eventually&mdash;and surprised two deer who had chosen the spot to hang out.
-The whole site forms a several kilometer long ridge that divides the Stour and Avon river valleys; a popular dog-walking spot with well defined trails, though many of them are rather steep.
+The exact highest spot is almost impossible to find in the woods and the heath, but I found it eventually thanks to OpenStreetMap and some scouting around&mdash;and surprised two deer who had chosen the spot to hang out.
+The whole Town Common site forms a several kilometer long ridge, including Ramsdown and Blackwater hill, that divides the Stour and Avon river valleys; a popular dog-walking location with well defined trails, though many of them are rather steep.

 ![View eastward across the Avon valley from St Catherine's Hill](/img/blog/2025/03/catherines-1.jpg){: .center}
 *View eastward across the Avon valley*